Public-Domain-Laboratories/Operating_System/Operating_System/System/Directory_Tree_Generator/Generate_Folder_Tree.md

  If relative_path contains not same amount of subfolder depth as previous relative_path: add symbol └───

  Set into temporary variables then continue.
 In the next iteration print previous and current one.

+ If the next path have less identation subfolders than current one: place └───